The Vitamix 5200 blender is part of Vitamix’s Classic C-Series line of blenders.

 Frozen desserts of almost any kind can be made with a Vitamix blender.
 Be creative, you can use almost any frozen dessert item that you can think of added to some kind of juice, or milk or cream, or almost any other liquid.

 Blend milk, ice cubes, sugar, and some vanilla extract.
-Experiment with different additional cold ingredients and motor time.
+Experiment with different additional cold ingredients and motor time (if you want to make ice cream from scratch, read our review of Cuisinart ice cream makers here).

 Smoothies, including most especially green smoothies, are probably the most typical thing to make in a Vitamix product, just add whatever fruit, ice, and other ingredients and blend to make your favorite smoothie.
 Smoothies can be made in large batches or small in this blender since it has the standard 64-ounce container.